FFmpeg/FFV1/ffv1.md

 This document defines a version 4 of FFV1.
 Prior versions of FFV1 are defined within [@?I-D.ietf-cellar-ffv1].{V4}

-The latest version of this document is available at <https://raw.github.com/FFmpeg/FFV1/master/ffv1.md>

 This document assumes familiarity with mathematical and coding concepts such as Range coding [@?range-coding] and YCbCr color spaces [@?YCbCr].

 # Notation and Conventions